 When’s the best time of year to visit Lake Tahoe?

-With four full seasons of recreation, the best time of year to visit Lake Tahoe largely depends on what you like to do!
+With four full seasons of recreation, the best time of year to visit Lake Tahoe really depends on what you like to do!
+No matter the season, Lake Tahoe offers a variety of outdoor adventure activities.

 During the summer months of June, July and August, Lake Tahoe is drenched in sunshine, and stays about 80 degrees Fahrenheit.
 People flock to the area to enjoy hiking, biking, boating and enjoy every last inch of Lake Tahoe’s 72-miles of beautiful shoreline.
 The beaches fill with families, the lake hosts boats, paddle boards and kayaks, and the campgrounds overflow with summer vacationers.